xi-Rick/nextjs14-ghost-frontend/README.md

 ## Introduction

-Transform your Ghost-powered blog into a visual masterpiece with this state-of-the-art React frontend.
+Transform your Ghost-powered blog into a visual masterpiece with this state-of-the-art NextJS 14 Ghost Frontend.
 Built with the robust capabilities of Next.js, TypeScript, and the Aceternity UI library.

 ## Features